cekstedt/FreeCodeCamp-CafeMenu/README.md

-# FreeCodeCamp - Building a Cafe Menu solution
+# FreeCodeCamp - Building a Cafe Menu

 This is a solution to the [Learn Basic CSS by Building a Cafe Menu](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-basic-css-by-building-a-cafe-menu/) course on [FreeCodeCamp](https://www.freecodecamp.org/).